uevs/VaporVibes/README.md

 ## Understanding the Vapor template

-A Vapor project is full of files and dependancies and it can be daunting, but it's actually made of three fundamental parts:
+A Vapor project is full of files and dependancies and it can be daunting, but it's actually easy if you just start by focusing on three really important parts:

 1) Controllers
 2) Migrations